 Loquat syrup is used in Chinese medicine for soothing the throat and is also a popular ingredient for cough drops.
 You might also find it in honey at the health food store.

 The leaves are said to soothe the digestive and respiratory systems.
 I’ve also read that, if eaten in large enough quantities, loquats can act as a sedative!

 Loquat trees kind of look like magnolia trees, but with fuzzier leaves.
 They’re tall wide evergreen trees with beautiful lushes leaves and tiny white blooming flowers.
 The flowers turn to fuzzy fruits with anywhere from 1 to 5 small, round brown seeds on the inside.

 See the pictures below…YUM.
 The inner leaves turn brighter green colors when the trees start to bloom and are surrounded by darker green leaves.

 It turns out that, in my neck of the woods, everyone seems to have one.
 The sad part about it is that most people are unaware that you can eat the fruit.

-Leave them on the tree a bit longer and pick them once they’re a nice rich yellow and you’ve achieved a nice sweet fruit!
-Some people say that taste like apricots, but personally, I think they taste somewhat like grapes!
+Leave them on the tree a bit longer and pick them once they’re a nice rich yellow and you’ve achieved a sweet, juicy fruit!
+Some people say they taste like apricots or peaches.
+I think they taste somewhat like grapes!

 Climate and care

 Loquats are best grown in Zones 8 and above if your goal is to grow them for edible fruit due to the warmer climates in these zones.
-Here in Florida, I consider it the first sign that warmer weather is well on its way!
-In cooler climates, loquats rarely ripen to an edible state, unfortunately.
-Luckily, you can still grow them as ornamental trees since they’re so tough!
+Once early spring hits and the loquats are blooming, the warmer weather is right around the corner here in Florida.